EkinEren/KNN_Classification/README.md

 # KNN_Classification
 This project is a school project made for data mining course.
-It takes a classification training and test datasets, and classifies the test set accordingly.
+It takes a classification training and test datasets, and classifies the test set according to the training dataset.

 Giving it a train and test set, you can enter the number of K nearest neighbors as input, and get an output of total accuracy, the accuracy percentange of each class, and the confusion matrix.